STAR LABORATORY

 Doctoral student

-Marianne (she/they) holds a bachelor's degree in psychology and will begin her PhD in clinical psychology in Fall 2025 under the supervision of Dr. Beáta Bőthe.
+Marianne holds a bachelor's degree in psychology and will begin her PhD in clinical psychology in Fall 2025 under the supervision of Dr. Beáta Bőthe.
 Her research interests focus on sexual well-being and the role of emotion regulation in relationships.
 She is also interested in gender and sexual diversity, as well as intersectionality.
 Marianne is the recipient of a graduate scholarship from the Social Sciences and Humanities Research Council (SSHRC) of Canada for the 2025–2026 academic year.

 Picture